NYC Diamond District: How to Not Overpay

 - Tips for Shopping in the New York Diamond District

-A Diamond District with History
+A Short History of NYC's Diamond District

 |Diamond District at night © Lisa Larson-Walker (CC BY-SA 2.0) via Flickr|

 The world-famous New York Diamond District is made up of just one city block, yet it's a major financial powerhouse for the state.
 That's a lot of money packed in a tiny amount of space.